 Besides the issue of subspaces (or features), the choice of similarity/dissimilarity metrics is another crucial factor in dealing with high-dimensional data \cite{Lee14_TVCG,Hsu09}.
-The existing ensemble clustering methods typically adopt one or a few preselected metrics, which are often selected implicitly based on the expert's knowledge or some prior assumptions.
-However, few, if not none, of them have considered the potentially huge benefits and issues hidden in randomized metric spaces.
-In one hand, it is very difficult to select or learn an optimal metric for a given dataset without human supervision or implicit assumptions.
-In another hand, with different metrics capable of reflecting different perspectives on data, the joint use of a large number of randomized/diversified metrics may reveal huge opportunities hidden in high-dimensionality.
+The existing ensemble clustering methods generally adopt one or a few preselected metrics, which are often selected explicit or implicitly based on the expert's knowledge or some prior assumptions.
+However, few, if not none, of them have considered the potentially huge opportunities hidden in randomized metric spaces.
+On the one hand, it is very difficult to select or learn an optimal metric for a given dataset without human supervision or implicit assumptions.
+On the other hand, with different metrics capable of reflecting different perspectives on data, the joint use of a large number of randomized/diversified metrics may reveal more valuable information hidden in high-dimensionality.
 However, it is surprisingly still an open problem in ensemble clustering how to produce and aggregate a large number of diversified metrics to enhance the consensus performance.
 Furthermore, starting from the metric diversification problem, another crucial challenge arises as to how to jointly exploit multiple levels of diversity in the large number of metrics, subspaces, and clusters, in a unified ensemble clustering framework.